Skip to content

 --MC_FAMILIAR_UPDATE is the UPDATE callback for familiars.
 It accepts an optional argument to only run for your familiar variant.

-mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FAMILIAR_VARIANT)
+mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FRIEND_FRANKIE_FAMILIAR)

 1